Owen Miller Player Props: Brewers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 6.50 team ERA ranks last across all MLB pitching staffs.
+- The Athletics have a 6.40 team ERA that ranks last among all league pitching staffs.

-- Athletics pitchers combine to allow 102 total home runs at a clip of 1.6 per game (most in baseball).
+- The Athletics surrender the most home runs in baseball (103 total, 1.6 per game).

 © 2023 Data Skrive.
 All rights reserved.